 Fleas and ticks aren’t just a seasonal nuisance—let’s be clear: fleas & ticks are a year-round problem for pets (and people!) in Massachusetts and beyond.
 Whether you’re walking in the woods, your pup is romping through tall grass, or you’re just outside in the backyard playing, your furry friend can still encounter these parasites.
 Fleas and ticks can latch onto your pet outdoors, and they can sneakily hitch a ride on your clothes, making their way into your home.

 The good news?
-If your four-legged friend isn’t on a preventative already, don’t worry!
-Now is always a great time to start them on flea and tick preventatives.
+If your four-legged friend isn’t on one already, don’t worry!
+Now is always a great time to start them on flea and tick preventives.

 This guide will discuss what flea and tick prevention looks like, how your pet can get fleas and ticks, and how to make an informed decision about what kind of medication your furry friend needs so they can live their happiest, healthiest life—and so can you!